Download the tournament guide book for the 2018 BCAPL World Championships

 What It’s For

 NOVA BCAPL puts up a portion of the money we collect from greens fees as prize money for top-finishing players.
 This cash pool is specifically earmarked for use in competing at BCAPL Worlds.
 We currently award first and second place team finishers, by session.

 New For 2017

-In 2017, we moved to an earn-by-session model where the end-of-year tournament is eliminated and money is immediately earned as the final night of each session closes.
-This allows teams to organize and plan sooner, as opposed to waiting for all sessions to close and the end-of-year tournament to wrap up.
-The prize pool will be divided for first and second place teams will be divided into thirds.
-For example, if it’s $3,000 for first place and $900 for second place for the prize pools, then it’ll be $1,000 to the first place finisher and $300 to the second place finisher, by session.
-That could mean $3,000 to a perennial first place finisher or $1,000 for each of three first place finishers.
+In 2017, we moved to an earn-by-session model.
+Our previous end-of-year tournament was eliminated and money became immediately earned as of the final night of each session.
+This has allowed teams to organize and plan sooner (as opposed to waiting for all sessions to close and the end-of-year tournament to wrap up).
+The First Place prize pool is currently $650 per session.
+Second Place prize pool is $250 per session.
+There are three sessions each year that qualify toward Vegas.
+That means a perennial first place finisher can earn $1,950 cumulatively.
 Tiebreakers are in this order: head-to-head match record, then better overall score inside the head-to-had matches.
 If neither of these breaks a tie, then the money is split between the tying teams for that place in the standings.

 Please note: as of 2020, Vegas money will be disbursed in January or February (with BCA Worlds moving to February and March).